 If your water tank and plumbing pipes are not cleaned enough, it’s not suggested to drink the tap water directly.
 Always take extra precautions.
 Drink only after filtering and boiling the water.

 The majority of the Cypriots always use tap water for cooking/beverages and ice cubes.
 When you visit a restaurant or a cafe, you would usually be provided with tap water until you order a sealed water bottle.

 Tap water and Bottled water in Cyprus

-It is also said that the tap water in Cyprus is better than the bottled water.
+It is also said that tap water in Cyprus is better than the bottled water.

 As I mentioned above, Tap water is filtered and purified before distribution, but bottled water in Cyprus usually comes from mountains, which means it doesn’t go through safety measures as Tap water goes.

-Let me tell you an incident that happened to me.
+Let me tell you about an incident that happened to me.
 I was enjoying my holidays in the Troodos Mountains with my friends.
 We had brought some bottled water from our home, but it didn’t last long.
 When I talked to one of the local residents there regarding where I could get a water bottle, he said, “tap water and bottled water in Cyprus come from the same source, then why do you want to pay extra?”
 I was actually speechless.

-Most people don’t like to drink bottled water because bottled water is subject to contamination by impurities from the bottle’s materials which I believe is not true.
+Most people also don’t like to drink bottled water because they think bottled water is subject to contamination by impurities from the bottle’s materials which I believe is not true.

 So which one is better to drink in Cyprus, tap water or bottled water?